yennanliu/CS_basics/doc/cheatsheet/java_trick.md

 - [Arrays.asList vs new ArrayList()](https://www.baeldung.com/java-arrays-aslist-vs-new-arraylist#:~:text=asList%20method%20returns%20a%20type,the%20add%20and%20remove%20methods.)

 - Conclusion:
-- Arrays.asList : only wrap existing array, it NOT implements "add", "remove" methods (but has modify method)
+- `Arrays.asList` : only wrap existing array, `add`, `remove` methods (but has modify method) are NOT implemented
-- new ArrayList : implement "add", "remove" and "modify" methods, not affect original array -> `preferable`
+- `new ArrayList` : implement "add", "remove" and "modify" methods, not affect original array -> `preferable`

 ### 0-0-1) Array <--> List